What is Dental Bonding?

 As mentioned earlier, the material used for dental bonding is more likely to be damaged as compared to other forms of cosmetic dentistry.
 It is, therefore, necessary to take special care in order to keep the bonding intact and natural looking especially now that you know how much is dental bonding.
 Below are some things that you can do to ensure the longevity of your dental bonding.

-• Avoid or cut down on foods that stain, such as red wine, tea, and coffee
+- Cut down on foods that stain, such as red wine, tea, and coffee

-• Keep up with your dental visits.
 This will increase the chances of your dentist noticing any issues of concern, and remedy them before a complete replacement is required, keeping your dental bonding cost low.

 When answering the question about how much does dental bonding cost per tooth, one should not only consider the initial cost, but also how well they will be able to maintain their bonding by practicing proper care.
 Proper care means you’ll less likely need to have the procedure repeated which would increase your cost.
 You will also need to choose a qualified dentist who will perform the procedure correctly the first time, that way you will not have to repeat the procedure, and increase the bonding cost per tooth because it initially wasn’t done correctly.